Pieter-Rees/robot/README.md

 ### 4. Calibrate Servos

-Before using the robot, you should calibrate the servos:
+Before using the robot, you should calibrate the servos.
+You can do this directly from the start menu (option 3) or run:

 ```bash
 python calibration.py